-The student will be required to perform these procedures on a patient from a requisition selected by the Clinical Preceptor or Program faculty.
-Exams must be completed in a timely manner.
+The student will be required to perform these procedures on a fellow classmate selected by the Clinical Coordinator or Program Manager.
+Exams must be completed in a timely manner per the evaluation protocol.
 A minimum grade of 80% MUST be received in each category of the positioning final.
 A student that receives a grade of less than 80% in any category will be required to: